CS-433/ml-project-2-vikings_ml/README.md

 └── requirements.txt
 ```

-## Overview of files
+## Overview of key files and folders

+The folder `data/` contains the original train and test data as well as the 2 augmented setups (`training` and `training_double` respectively) with a 90/10 split.

-The folder `Linear/`contains helper functions for our linear regression models.
-These are mainly for used for our ridge regression models.
+The folder `baseline/` contains helper functions for our logistic regression model.

-The folder `Logistic/` contains helper functions for our logistic regression model.
+The folder `unet_classical/` contains helper functions for our logistic regression model.

-`feature_processing.py` contains helper functions for feature processing, where some are general while other are specific for our logistic regression model and our ridge regression models.
+The folder `seg_mod_unet/` contains helper functions for our logistic regression model.

-`helpers.py` contains general helper functions for the project.

-`loss.py` contains a function for computing the loss of model with a desired loss function.

-`predict.py` contains functions for making predictions.

-`proj1_helpers.py` contains helper functions for the project, mainly those that are provided by the course staff.

-`opti_hyperparameters.ipynb` contains functions that make visualiziations of our choices of hyperparameters.
+The script `augmentation.py` contains the functions used to generate augmentations of the original data set.

 The notebooks `logistic_regression.ipynb`, `ridge_regression_three.ipynb` and `ridge_regression.ipynb` contains feature processing and training of the models, as well as prediction generation.

-The script `run.py` generates the submission uploaded to AICrowd with submission ID [#164073](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/submissions/164073).
-This is the submission we are referring to in the project report.
+The script `run.py` generates the submission uploaded to AICrowd with submission ID [#167620](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/submissions/167620).
+This is the submission which recieved an F1-score of 0.901 and are referring to in the project report.

 The file `report.pdf` contains our report documenting the project.

 ## Authors
 Sigurd Kampevold Johanson - sigurd.johanson@epfl.ch\
 Benjamin Rike - benjamin.rike@epfl.ch\
 Nikolai Beck Jensen - nikolai.jensen@epfl.ch